dhis2/training-docs/content/analytic_tools/tg_validationruleconfig.md

 ## Part 2 - Create Validation Rule #2

-  **Example 2: You can skip Part 2 if needed.
-This might be information that indivudals do not need and may end up taking to much time.
-If you do end up skipping Part 2, note that you should not direct learner's to Exercise 2 within the learner's guide.**

 ### Review the data entry page and decide on a logical validation rule to create

 We can use the following dataset at the **Facility **level